solita/solita.github.com/_posts/2020-10-30-developer-survey-2020.md

 2. Spring Framework
 3. Log4J

 The most used tool was Docker, which in the context of this question means that it is used at least for setting up development environments.
+Integration frameworks in use were Camel, Mule ESB and Dell Boomi.

+Other common answers were Node.js, Hibernate, .NET Core, ASP.NET, and parts of Clojure web stack such as Compojure, Reitit and Ring.

 ## Platforms?